 General terms and conditions

-2. These general terms and conditions apply to all assignments given by clients to dV&Me, to all assignments given by dV&Me to third parties, as well as to all legal relationships arising from or in connection therewith.
-These terms and conditions are also stipulated for the benefit of the partners and directors of dV&Me and all persons employed by dV&Me (hereinafter referred to as “persons affiliated with dV&Me”), as well as any third party appointed by dV&Me in connection with services provided by dV&Me or that may be liable in connection therewith, and any successors under universal title of the aforementioned persons.
-The applicability of general terms and conditions of the client are hereby expressly rejected.
+2. These general terms and conditions apply to all current and future assignments given to DVME by clients, as well as to any assignments and future assignments that DVME provides to third parties, and all legal relationships arising from or connected to these assignments.
+These general terms and conditions also apply for the benefit of the partners and directors of DVME, all persons working for DVME (hereinafter referred to as “persons affiliated with DVME”), as well as any third parties engaged by DVME for its services or who is or may be liable in that context, including any successors under universal title of the aforementioned parties.
+The applicability of any terms and conditions of the client is expressly excluded.

-4. dV&Me may call on third parties to carry out an assignment and dV&Me is authorised to accept conditions that apply to the relationship between the third party and dV&Me. dV&Me may enforce these conditions against the client insofar as this relates to the performance of the assignment by the third party.
-The client may not hold these third parties directly accountable. dV&Me shall exercise due care when engaging third parties. dV&Me shall not be liable, however, for any errors or shortcomings on the part of such third parties.
-The client shall indemnify dV&Me and the persons affiliated with dV&Me against all claims by third parties arising from or related to the performance of an assignment for the client.
+4. In performing an assignment, DVME is authorized to engage third parties and accept the terms and conditions applicable to the relationship between the third party and DVME.
+DVME may enforce these terms and conditions against the client insofar as they relate to the third party’s execution of the assignment.
+The client will not hold such third parties directly liable.
+DVME will exercise due care in selecting these third parties.
+However, DVME is not liable for any errors or shortcomings by these third parties.
+The client indemnifies DVME and its affiliated persons against any claims from third parties arising from or related to the execution of an assignment for the client.

-7. The legal relationship between clients and dV&Me, as well as any claim for liability, shall be governed by Dutch law.
-All disputes arising from this legal relationship shall be exclusively submitted to the competent court in Amsterdam.
-In the event of a dispute, the Dutch text of these general terms and conditions shall prevail.
+7. The legal relationship between the client and DVME, as well as any liability claims, are governed by Dutch law.
+All disputes arising from this legal relationship will exclusively be submitted to the competent court in Amsterdam, the Netherlands.
+In case of a dispute, the Dutch text of these general terms and conditions shall prevail.

 Privacy statement De Vries & Metman